travelgateX/documentation-site/content/legacy/docs/hotel/methods/GeographicDestinationTree.md

 ~~~

-There are two essential definitions which needs to be clear in order to understand the difference between city and zone:
+There are two essential definitions which need to be clear in order to understand the difference between city and zone:

 1. types of nodes
 2. if these nodes are accessible or not.

 Let's start with the two types of nodes.
 There are two types of nodes: the parent node, also called DestinationTree node, and the child node, also named Destination leaf node.
 A parent can have zero to n children ( 0..n ) and a child can only one parent ( 1..1 ).
 For example, the DestinationTree code = "ES" is the parent of the DestinationLeaf code = "BAL", "AST" and "AND" and at the same time DestinationTree code = "BAL" is also a the parent of the DestinationLeaf code = "PAL0" and "ALC0", and so on.

-Accessible on an **availability** level means that it is possible doing an avail for that zone.
+Accessible on an **availability** level means that it is possible to perform an availability for that zone.
 A node is accessible when the tag avail is set to true.
-If it is set as false the node is not accessible and consequently, not available.
+If it is set to false the node is not accessible and consequently, not available.

 Therefore: